-The Ango Saxons seem a very insular bunch - what was their view of the outside world, how much interaction did they have?
+The Anglo Saxons seem a very insular bunch - what was their view of the outside world, how much interaction did they have?
 A good deal more than we might suppose.
-Thanks to Thomas H for asking the question - and for the folk on Historum for helping me answer it.

 But it seems that they had relationships with the Islamic world too.
 This is a picture of an extraordinary coin - a coin issued by Offa of Mercia very late in the 8th Century for the Pope.
 It is a copy of an Islamic, Abbasid coin, with the inscription 'there is no god but allah alone’.
 Hopefully, the Pope couldn't read Arabic.
 And of course many English left England in 1066 to serve the Byzantine Emperor in the Varangian guard, to escape the Norman tyranny.